dhellmann/pymotw/PyMOTW/inspect/index.rst

 .. }}}
 .. {{{end}}}

-If the source (.py) file is not available, getsource() and getsourcelines() raise an IOError.
+If the source (.py) file is not available, ``getsource()`` and ``getsourcelines()`` raise an IOError.

 Method and Function Arguments
 =============================

 In addition to the documentation for a function or method, it is possible to ask for a complete specification of the arguments the callable takes, including default values.
-The getargspec() function returns a tuple containing the list of positional argument names, the name of any variable positional arguments (e.g., ``*args``), the neame of any variable named arguments (e.g., ``**kwds``), and default values for the arguments.
+The ``getargspec()`` function returns a tuple containing the list of positional argument names, the name of any variable positional arguments (e.g., ``*args``), the names of any variable named arguments (e.g., ``**kwds``), and default values for the arguments.
 If there are default values, they match up with the end of the positional argument list.

 .. include:: inspect_getargspec_function.py
     :literal:
     :start-after: #end_pymotw_header

 Note that the first argument, arg1, does not have a default value.
 The single default therefore is matched up with arg2.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'inspect_getargspec_function.py'))